21-Year-Old Outfielder – Boston Red Sox

 Nick Longhi: Past News Updates ( ▲ View most recent update )

 RotoWire's Preseason Outlooks

 Longhi lasted until the 30th round of the 2013 draft because many felt he'd be a tough sign.
 It cost the Red Sox their fourth-highest bonus to entice Longhi to forgo his commitment to LSU.
 After being drafted, he spent 16 games with the Gulf Coast Red Sox, playing both first base and left field.
 He's not a great athlete and will be limited to first and/or corner outfield.
-Longhi has raw power and it's worth nothing six of his eight hits last year went for extra bases.
+Longhi has raw power and it's worth noting six of his eight hits last year went for extra bases.
 He's getting accustomed to the speed and grind of professional ball, so we're not reading too much into last year's performance.
 The question right now is if Longhi can develop a good enough approach that allows him to tap into the power potential.